StarpTech/shikaka/README.md

 # shikaka
 Opinionated library bundler with first-class React and CSS Module support.

-> Q: Do you want to distribute your components as easy as possible?
+> Q: Do you want to bundle your UI components as easy as possible?
 > A: [Shikaka!](https://www.youtube.com/watch?v=PcjFVTI4_Gw)

 ## Features